mahaloz/old_mahaloz.re/_posts/ctf/2020-09-13-csaw-quals-2020-blox.md

     return p;
 ```

 where the caller is always `malloc(4)`.
 This only gets called when we get access `check_high_score()` after we get a new high score.
 This means we can increment our initial write to `heap_top` by continuously getting new high scores that increments our pointer to wherever we want to go.
-The only reason this works is because we have the ability to "read nothing" when make a new high score username:
+The only reason this works is because we have the ability to "read nothing" when making a new high score username:

 ```c
 while ((c = getchar()) != '\n') { ... }
 ```

-This is 100% because they won't do anything if we enter only a newline.
+This is works because the code won't do anything if we enter only a newline.
 The only interesting thing about this is that we need to implement an algorithm that gets a new high score every game.
 This is easy if we alaways place `I` shaped tetrominos to incremeant our score each game.
 Great, now we can actually move our pointer "anywhere" (that is 4 byte aligned).

 ### Real Arbitrary Write Values

 Now let's deal with restriction one and two.
 If we are going to really write anything we need to get passed that check shown earlier.
 We have two options:
-1. One by one overwrite the values be compared against
+1. One by one overwrite the values being compared against our input

 OR

 2. Modify code to make us jump directly to the location our read variable gets stored.

-Our solution to this problem came after squinting at the code for a hot second and realizing that we have an amazing situation happening at the jump (if statement) corresponding to the source code line 117:
+Our solution to this problem came after squinting at the code for a hot minute and realizing that we have an amazing situation happening at the jump (if statement) corresponding to the source code line 117:
 ```c
 while ((c = getchar()) != '\n') {
         if (c == '\b' || c == '\x7f') {